vmware-archive/pivot_pws_tutorial_rails/README.md

 Any Labs project is eligible for its PWS costs to be covered by a sponsorship during its engagement.
 Once the project is handed off, the sponsorship will end and the client will be responsible for paying each PWS bill.

+To start the sponsorship process, fill out the form at <http://bit.ly/pws_sponsorship>.
+This allows the PWS PM to keep track of internal sponsorships.

 ## Troubleshooting

 ## How to file a support ticket

+<http://support.run.pivotal.io/home> is a good place to start for PWS support.
+However, if you're in the San Francisco office, you might want to pay the PWS team a visit on the fourth floor.

 [pws]:https://run.pivotal.io/
 [pws-getting-started]:http://docs.run.pivotal.io/starting/